Scoring Policy

 Examples: Final Fantasy XV, Koumajou Densetsu: Scarlet Symphony, Killing Floor

 Sparks of effort appear, yet the experience disappoints more than it delivers.
+The flaws begin to outweigh the merits.

 Examples: PN03, Sonic Forces, Devil May Cry 2